theorashid/notes/content/time series features.md

 ## asymmetric bump

-Sometimes the effect before and after the seasonal variable is note the same, e.g. after Christmas there might be a strong effect before and a drop after.
+Sometimes the effect before and after the seasonal variable is not the same, e.g. after Christmas there might be a strong effect before and a drop after.

 $$
 \begin{equation}